chiggs01/GettingCleaningData/README.md

 ##How the run_analysis() script works
 The run_analysis() function performs the following basic steps:
+1. Load the *stringr* and *tidyr* libraries
-1. Download the compressed [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to a temporary file, uncompress the data and delete the temporary file.
+2. Check to see if the data is available for transforming.
+If not available, download the compressed [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to a temporary file (*myTemp*), uncompress/extract the data to the current working directory, and delete the temporary file.
-2. Load and merge elements from the training and test subsets to create unified versions of the data (*myData*), as well as subject (*mySubjects*) and activity (*myActivities*) indexes.
+3. Load and merge elements from the training and test subsets to create unified versions of the experimental data (*myData*), as well as subject (*mySubjects*) and activity (*myActivities*) indexes.
-3. Load the index of data recordings and parse these to identify measurements relating to mean and standard deviation.
-Use this information to extract the relevant columns from the data set.
+4. Load the measurements features used in the experiment and parse these to identify which measurements relate to records of mean and standard deviation.
+Use this information to extract only the relevant columns from the data set.
-4. Merge this data with the subject and activity indexes along with descriptive labels for each category.
+5. Provide  descriptive labels for all columns, and merge this data with the subject and activity indexes.
-5. Aggregate the data to provide an average response for each measurement grouped by activity and subject.
+6. Aggregate the data to provide an average response for each measurement grouped by activity and subject.
-6. Modify category names to clearly differentiate records containing a mean or standard deviation and remove "mean()" and "std()" from the middle of measurement labels.
+7. Modify category names to clearly differentiate records identifying a mean or standard deviation result and remove "mean()" and "std()" from the middle of measurement labels.
-7. Gather all the measurement variables into a single column to create a tidy data set (*myTidyData*) using the long format.
+8. Gather all the measurement variables into a single column to create a tidy data set (*myTidyData*) using the long format.
-8. Separate the measurement name from the data method (ie. mean or std) using the tags developed in step 6.
+9. Separate the measurement name from the data method (ie. mean or std) using the tags developed in step 7.
-9  Use the data method column to spread the measurement values across separate columns of "Mean"" and "Standard_Deviation"" for each combination of subject and activity.
+10. Use the newly created "data method" to spread the measurement values across separate columns of "Mean" and "Standard_Deviation" for each combination of subject and activity.
-10. Substitute descriptive activity names for activities in the data set.
+11. Substitute descriptive activity names for activities within the data set.
-11. Write the tidy data set to a separate file (*TidySmartphoneData.txt*)
+12. Write the tidy data set to a separate file (*TidySmartphoneData.txt*)

 ##References: